-■ REACTIVE - taking actions to ensure that where concerns are raised or situations of suspected harm or abuse are identified, appropriate action is taken to ensure the child, or an adult is supported and to prevent similar situations occurring again.
+- PREVENTATIVE to reduce the likelihood of a child or an adult being harmed or abused. - RESPONSIVE taking actions to ensure where concerns are raised or situations of suspected harm or abuse are identified, appropriate steps are taken to ensure the child, or an adult is supported.
+And to prevent or reduce the likelihood of similar situations reoccurring.